drunkod/rootfs_builder/README.md

 This code is from [ForAllSecure](https://forallsecure.com) labs.
 It is not an official ForAllSecure maintained product or offering.

-Some code recycled from Google's Kaniko.
+Some code recycled from Google's Kaniko